RiritoNinigaya/LibPyBass/README.md

 # LibPyBass

-LibPyBass by RiritoNinigaya(My First Library for Initializated MP3 Music or Something Else)
+Hello, This is My First Python Library for BASS Dll...
+So Enjoy to use this my library!!!

+## Donation

+Soon!!!!